9 FAM 402.13

 DHS has determined that the approval of a permanent labor certification or the filing of a preference petition for an alien shall not be a basis for denying an O-1 or O-3 petition, a request to extend such a petition, or the alien’s application for admission, change of status, or extension of stay.
 The alien may legitimately come to the United States for a temporary period as an O-1 or O-3 nonimmigrant and depart voluntarily at the end of his or her authorized stay and, at the same time, lawfully seek to become a permanent resident of the United States.

 9 FAM 402.13-5(C) Consultation Requirement

-Consultations with an appropriate United States peer group (which could include a person or persons with expertise in the field), labor, and/or management organization regarding the nature of the work to be done and the aliens qualifications is mandatory before a petition for an O-1 or O-2 classification can be approved by the Department of Homeland Security.
-Consultations are normally in the form of a written advisory opinion.
+Consultations with an appropriate United States peer group (which could include a person or persons with expertise in the field), labor, and/or management organization regarding the nature of the work to be done and the alien’s qualifications is mandatory before a petition for an O-1 or O-2 classification can be approved by the Department of Homeland Security.
+Consultations are normally in the form of a written advisory opinion, which is normally submitted at the time the petitioner files Form I-129 with USCIS.
 The advisory opinion is usually mandatory, although DHS may obtain or waive it under certain circumstances (for example, if no appropriate union exists).
 Consultations are advisory in nature and are not binding on DHS.

 9 FAM 402.13-5(D) Effect of Labor Disputes

 b.
 Should you receive notification from DHS, the Department, or another official source that a previously approved petition has been suspended because of a strike or other labor dispute, you must defer visa issuance and follow whatever instructions are given regarding the disposition of the suspended petition.
-If you have any questions regarding the validity of a particular petition, you must query the approving DHS office directly.
+If you have any questions regarding the validity of a particular petition, you may contact your post liaison at CA/VO/F.

 9 FAM 402.13-6 Petition Procedures